-Hispanic Latinx Cultural Celebration logo
+Hispanic Latin Cultural Celebration

-The Hispanic/ Latinx Cultural Celebration is designed to pay tribute to the generations of Latinx Americans who have positively affected our historical, political, economic, and/or social context in the United States.
-The goal of the cultural celebration is to bring the university and Tallahassee communities together to enhance our cultural awareness, increase our knowledge of significant contributions, and share untold stories of the Latinx community.
-The celebration takes place annually during Hispanic Heritage Month.
+The goal of the cultural celebration is to bring the FSU and Tallahassee communities together to enhance our cultural awareness, increase our knowledge of significant contributions, and share untold stories of Hispanic and Latin communities.
+The celebration takes place annually during the fall semester.

-2022 Celebration
+2025 Celebration

 History